efsalvarenga/arrival_pcs/arrival/abridged.md

 **Visiting [khathadzig](../locations/khathadzig.md)**
 - Where people who lives, live.
 Schools, churches, etc. Peaceful and mostly unbeknownst of the mining business that enriches the city.
 - Amyria's father has his office here, as Minister of Internal Affairs.
 Amyria's mother owns a small hotel.
 - Population see the PCs as cursed.
-Hardly any magic is practiced in Glasrath now.
+Hardly any magic is practiced in Khathadzig now.
 They are a "peaceful" arms dealers, ignorant to the outside on the last decades.

 **Dinner with Amyria's parents**
 - The dinner turned out to be conflictuous